List of Marvel Comics characters: R: Keith Kraft

 The designs for the Ringer battlesuit are later used by another criminal named Keith Kraft who re-establishes the Ringer persona.
 He would prove to be as inept as Davis initially was.
 The Ringer teams up with Coachwhip and Killer Shrike to attack Moon Knight during the events of the Acts of Vengeance, a plan to destroy superheroes.
 He is defeated quickly.
 He is later employed by Justin Hammer, alongside Blacklash and Barrier.
 He attempts to trick Thunderbolt into stealing some experimental aircraft plans, but is foiled by the Hulk and the ancient society known as the Pantheon.

-Kraft shows up at Stilt-Man's funeral at the Bar with No Name where the Punisher poisoned the drinks and blew up the bar.
-Only medical attention prevents the Ringer and other villains from dying.

-The Ringer is shown as a new member of Osborn's Shadow Initiative.
-He accompanies the team to liberate the Negative Zone prison.
-Ringer later assisted the Hood into fighting Counter Force.
-He's then defeated by the Avengers Resistance in their last assault at Camp Hammer.

-Ringer later appeared as a member of the Shadow Council's Masters of Evil.